 If you ride a bike, take transit, or carpool or vanpool to campus and if you are eligible, join the Commute Club to receive your Clean Air Cash reward.
 If you don’t currently commute using alternative transportation, why not start?
 Visit our Commute Planning web page or contact the Commute Club, and we can help plan your commute.

-To receive Clean Air Cash, you must meet all of the eligibility requirements for the Commute Club and must not have any Stanford parking permit other than daily scratchers (or an "SH" permit, if applicable) during the time you are registered for the Commute Club.
+To receive Clean Air Cash, you must meet all of the eligibility requirements for the Commute Club and must not have any Stanford parking permit other than daily scratchers (or a vanpool or an "SH" permit, if applicable) during the time you are registered for the Commute Club.

 We will pay you $25 for each month you qualify for the Commute Club, for a total of $300 for the year, as illustrated in the accompanying chart.
-For example, if you are working on campus for six months, you can claim a Clean Air Cash reward of $150.
+For example, if you complete six months of Commute Club membership, you can claim a Clean Air Cash reward of $150.

 At the end of each academic quarter, you will receive Clean Air Cash for the months in that quarter in which you qualified.
 Employees receive payments as a credit on their payroll checks, while students (and others not on the Stanford payroll) receive payments through direct deposit to their bank accounts.
 Note that it is the responsibility of Commute Club members to keep their account information current with P&TS.
 Stanford is not liable for missed payments due to failure to update bank account information in a timely manner.